magomimmo/modern-cljs/doc/tutorial-18.md

                                       cljs.repl/-setup)))]}}
 ```

-Now, even the needed libs/tools and configurations for supporting the
+Now even the needed libs/tools and configurations for supporting the
 development activities are more readable than before.
 The only
-eventual surprise is to have a clear vision of how much more LOC you
+surprise is to see a how much more LOC you need to enable the
-need to enable the develpoment (`profiles.clj`s) versus describing a
+develpoment (`profiles.clj`s) versus describing a project structure
-project structure (`project.clj`).
-It remainds me a kind of incidental
+(`project.clj`).
+It remainds me a kind of incidental complexity I'll
-complexity I'll easly give up if I could.
+easly give up if I could.

 Always remember that the project specific `profiles.clj` takes
 precedence over the eventual `:profiles` declarations within the